strimzi/strimzi.github.io/_posts/2024-09-26-managing-connector-offsets.md

 Strimzi names the connectors using the format `<SOURCE_ALIAS>-><TARGET_ALIAS>.<CONNECTOR_TYPE>`, for example `east-kafka->west-kafka.MirrorSourceConnector`.

 You can use a single command to annotate the resource with both annotations.
-For example to list offsets for a connector called `east-kafka->west-kafka.MirrorSourceConnector`:
+For example, this command lists offsets for a connector called `east-kafka->west-kafka.MirrorSourceConnector`:

 ```shell
 $ kubectl annotate kafkaconnector my-source-connector strimzi.io/connector-offsets=list strimzi.io/mirrormaker-connector="east-kafka->west-kafka.MirrorSourceConnector" -n kafka